socks-the-fox/Chameleon/Readme.md

 If you're downloading this from my site, installing Chameleon is as simple as installing the example .rmskin.
 Rainmeter will stash everything where it's supposed to go for you.
-If you're grabbing this from GitHub you should be able to compile the solution after excluding the test app from the build process.
+If you're grabbing this from GitHub you'll also need to grab the libChameleon repo and tell Visual Studio where that's built at.
+From there, compilation should be fairly straightforward.
+Then you just need to toss the apropriate architecture's DLL into the Rainmeter plugin folder in your AppData's Roaming profile folder.

-If you *do* want to build the test app you'll just need to compile the latest build of wxWidgets and update that project's directories to point it there.
-I'm sure if you're compiling Chameleon yourself you already know how to install it.
+If you want to build the libChameleon test app you'll need to grab it's repo.
+It only depends on wxWidgets and libChameleon.

 Using Chameleon is really simple!
 You can set it to either sample from the desktop or directly from a specific